tekknolagi/tekknolagi.github.com/_posts/2021-01-13-inline-caching.md

 ### Objects and types

 The design of this runtime involves two types of objects (`int`s and `str`s).
-I implement this as a tagged union, but for the purposes of this blog post the representation does not matter very much.
+Objects are implemented as a tagged union, but for the purposes of this blog post the representation does not matter very much.

 ```c
 typedef enum {